 Longines Master Collection

-Swiss watchmaker Longines dipped back into the archive book for three new releases this week, unveiling a series of additions to the Master Collection lineup.
+Swiss watchmaker Longines dipped back into the archive book for three new releases this week, unveiling a Longines Marks 190 Masterful Years with Stunning New Master Collection Models.
 The timepieces celebrate the Maison’s 190th anniversary, echoing the very sentiments that make the Swiss luxury brand so successful.
 Slim profile with streamlined dial and layout, the new Longines Master Collection watches are traditional in nature, but with a distinctly modern inner-working.

 At 40mm wide and only 9.35mm thick, this is a seriously wearable watch that slides smoothly under a shirt cuff.
 The standard model sports a stainless steel case, while the two limited editions come in 18K gold and Rose gold – both are numbered with only 190 available of each.
 The dials are exquisite, forged from distinctive grained anthracite.
 The standard stainless steel variation has a sandblasted silver dial and delicately engraved Arabic numerals along with elegant blue steel hands that provide a touch of colour to an otherwise traditional design.